make up some data with one mediator set.seed(06052017) X <- rnorm(100) M <- 0.5*X + rnorm(100) Y <- 0.7*M + rnorm(100) Data <- data.frame(X = X, Y = Y, M = M) # add another mediator M2 <- -0.35*X + rnorm(100) Y <- 0.7*M2 + 0.48*-M + rnorm(100) Data <- data.frame(X = X, Y = Y, M1 = M, M2 = M2)

 NOTE that bootstrapLavaan will re-compute the bootstrap samples requiring to wait as long as it took the sem function to run if called with the bootstrap option.

 Since this post is longer than I wanted it to be, I will leave as a brief introduction to mediation with lavaan.
 In this follow up post I describe multiple mediation with lavaan using an actual dataset.
+And if you might be interested in how to automate the plotting of lavaan’s output into a pretty graph read this post.
 On github is the whole code in one .R file.